 Summary of policy

-- We believe that every child and young person should be valued, safe and happy, and that they have the right to be treated with respect, listened to, and protected from all forms of abuse.
-We want the children we come into contact with to know this, and be empowered to tell us if they are suffering harm.
+- We believe that every child, young person and adult should be valued, safe and happy, and that they have the right to be treated with respect, listened to, and protected from all forms of abuse.
+We want the children and adults we come into contact with to know this, and be empowered to tell us if they are suffering harm.

-- We believe that safeguarding is the responsibility of the whole church community, to help prevent abuse and neglect of children and to report any possible concerns.
+- We believe that safeguarding is the responsibility of the whole church community, to help prevent abuse and neglect of children or vulnerable adults and to report any possible concerns.

 - We respect the rights of children as defined in the UN Convention on the Rights of the Child, and are committed to following the requirements for UK legislation in relation to safeguarding children and good practice recommendations.

-- We adhere to the policies of the Churches’ Child Protection Advisory Service (CCPAS), who can be contacted for advice, referenced for resources, or reached as a point of contact if an individual cannot or wishes not to contact Kings’ safeguarding officers directly.
+- We adhere to the policies of the safeguarding advisory service thirtyone:eight (formerly known as the CCPAS), who can be contacted for advice, referenced for resources, or reached as a point of contact if an individual cannot or wishes not to contact King’s Church safeguarding officers directly.

-- We ensure the training of every individual involved in taking care of children on safeguarding procedures, ensuring that they know and agree to abide by these recommendations and guidelines established.
+- We ensure the training of every individual involved in taking care of children or adults on safeguarding procedures, ensuring that they know and agree to abide by these recommendations and guidelines established.

 - We seek to support parents, carers and families in the role of nurturing and protecting children and young people.

 - We will seek to offer pastoral care and support to anyone who has suffered abuse, developing with them the appropriate support.